niels-slotboom/notes/Submanifolds.typ

 == Hypersurface-Orthogonal Distributions

-In the previous section, we defined what it means for a vector field to be normal to a foliation $Sigma$ generated by a scalar function $t in C^infty (cal(M))$ with $dt != 0$ everywhere.
+In the previous section, we defined what it means for a vector field to be normal to a hypersurface foliation $Sigma$ generated by a scalar function $t in C^infty (cal(M))$ with $dt != 0$ everywhere.
 In particular, we constructed an explicit example of such a vector field
 $n^sharp$ by setting
 $
   n = alpha dt quad "such that"quad g(n^sharp, n^sharp) = pm 1.
 $
-This addressed the question _"Given a foliation, can we find a vector field that is normal to it everywhere?"_.
+This addressed the question _"Given a hypersurface foliation, can we find a vector field that is normal to it everywhere?"_.

-In this section, we turn that question around: _"Given a vector field, does there exist a foliation to which it is everywhere normal?"_.
+In this section, we turn that question around: _"Given a vector field, does there exist a hypersurface foliation to which it is everywhere normal?"_.
 This leads us to the notion of _hypersurface-orthogonal_ vector fields---those that are locally normal to a family of hypersurfaces.
 Without proof, we will also give the so-called _Frobenius condition_ which can be used to check this property directly.
 \ \
 *Definition* (Hypersurface-Orthogonal Vector Fields) Let $X in Gamma(T cal(M))$ be a smooth vector field on a smooth manifold $cal(M)$.
 We say that $X$ is _hypersurface-orthogonal_ if, for every point $p in cal(M)$, there exists a neighbourhood $U subset cal(M)$ of $p$ and a local foliation $Sigma = {Sigma_t}#h(0em)_(t in RR)$ of $U$ with the property that
 $